micklove/tracr/README.md

 ---

 #### Correlation ID generation
-nb: If no correlation ID is found in the context, a new correlation id will be generated and added.
+nb: If no correlation ID is found in the context, a new correlation id will be generated and added to the context:
+1. Users can provide their own correlation id generator function, when instantiating the middleware.
+OR
-The library, https://github.com/gofrs/uuid, will be used to generate the correlation id.
+2. The library, https://github.com/gofrs/uuid, will be used by default to generate the correlation id (in the form of a uuid)
-In future releases, we may consider adding a method to allow tracr users to provide their own method for generating correlation ids.

 <br />

 ### Preferred Header Name
-During middleware instantiation, users can provide the preferred name for the correlation id header. e.g. `x-correlation-id, x-request-id, trace-id, trace_id`, etc...
+During middleware instantiation, users can provide a func that will return the preferred name for the correlation id http header. e.g. `x-correlation-id, x-request-id, trace-id, trace_id`, etc...

 If no names are provided, the default header will be used: (nb: header names are case insensitive)